Miroka96/mmproteo/README.md

                         dropped after the first occurrence.
 An empty list (default) uses all api versions in the following
                         order: ["2", "1"] (default: [])
+  --read-ions           Read ion names when parsing spectra.
+This only applies
-  --shown-columns COLUMNS, -c COLUMNS
+                        to MGF file parsing, but might resolve file parsing exceptions. (default: False) --shown-columns COLUMNS, -c COLUMNS
                         a list of comma-separated column names.
 Some commands show their results as tables, so their output columns